buddyboss/buddyboss-platform/src/readme.txt

 * Forums - Fixed formatting displaying as HTML when replying as non-admin
 * Forums - Fixed emoji displaying too big, for new forum replies only
 * Login - Fixed layout of login page, when 'Privacy' is enabled with Privacy page used
+* Registration - When using Profile Type, and hiding First Name and Last Name, fixed conditional logic

 = 1.1.6 =
 * Performance - Lazy load images in Activity, Forums, Photos and Albums